 Fee applications submitted by special counsel seeking compensation from a fund generated directly by their efforts, auctioneers, real estate brokers, or appraisers do not have to comply with the above.
 For all other applications, when more than one application is noticed for the same hearing, they may, to the extent appropriate, incorporate by reference the narrative history furnished in a contemporaneous application.

 3. Project Billing - In any application exceeding $10,000, or when the professional's anticipated services for the case will exceed $20,000, the narrative should categorize by subject matter and separately discuss each project or task.
 All work for which compensation is requested should be in a category.
-4. Billing Summary—Hours and total compensation requested in each application should be aggregated and itemized as to each professional and paraprofessional who provided compensable services.

-9. Short Form Applications - Where the professional is filing only a final request for compensation in a Chapter 7 case and the request, exclusive of costs, does not exceed $25,000 for the case, and has not charged in excess of one hour of time for preparation of the application, the professional has the option of utilizing the approved Chapter 7 form application.
+9. Short Form Applications - Where the professional is filing only a final request for compensation in a Chapter 7 case and the request, exclusive of costs, does not exceed $25,000 for the case, and the professional has not charged in excess of one hour of time for preparation of the application, the professional has the option of utilizing the approved Chapter 7 form application.